dalmo1991/superflexPy/doc/index.rst

   structures present in conceptual models (e.g. reservoirs, lag functions, etc.);

+- the mathematical model is separated from the numerical model, allowing for testing different numerical methods for solving differential equations;

 - the framework can be run at any level of complexity, from a single bucket to an entire river network;